Memory Management¶

 Every value in a C++ program lives somewhere in memory.
 Most of the time you do not have to think about where: the language and compiler handle it for you.
 But automation code talks to hardware, builds long-lived state machines, and runs for hours; getting memory management wrong here causes real bugs that real users will see.

-This chapter walks through the two places values can live (the stack and the heap), the old C-style way of managing dynamic memory (new / delete), why it is dangerous, and the modern tools (smart pointers) that make it safe again.
+This chapter walks through the two places values can live (the stack and the heap), the manual way of managing dynamic memory (new / delete), why it is dangerous, and the modern tools (smart pointers) that make it safe again.

 Stack vs. heap¶